Congleton railway station: History

-In 1930, a third platform was added by the Nestle's Anglo Condensed Milk Company due to the importance of milk to economy of Congleton.
+In 1930, a third platform was added by the Nestle's Anglo Condensed Milk Company due to the importance of milk to the town's economy.

 The station buildings were demolished and rebuilt in 1966, as part of the modernisation and electrification programme of the West Coast Main Line; the signal box and level crossing were also removed.

 After the closure of the goods yard at Brunswick Wharf in Buglawton on 1 April 1968, sand was delivered by train to the station instead.

-Under British Railways, Congleton was served by many special services from Stoke-on-Trent via the Potteries Loop line.
+Under British Rail, Congleton was served by many special services from Stoke-on-Trent via the Potteries Loop Line.
 In 1972, the Royal Train stopped at Congleton as part of a visit to the town by Queen Elizabeth II and Prince Philip.

 In 1976, the station was closed to goods services.

 It was one of the boundary stations for the short-lived Network NorthWest sector of British Rail.

 The station has, in the past, been subjected to vandalism.

+On 3 December 2025, a petition was submitted to the House of Commons to improve Sunday services at Congleton.